Allgemeine Geschäftsbedingungen des veranstalters

 IV.
 Alternative dispute resolution for consumers

-1. If the purchaser is the consumer and has purchased their ticket online, then the organiser advises that, from 15 February 2016, the European Commission has provided a platform for online dispute resolution here: https://webgate.ec.europa.eu/odr/main/index.cfm?event=main.home.show&lng=DE The email address of the organiser is: [email protected]
+1. If the purchaser is the consumer and has purchased their ticket online, then the organiser advises that, since 15 February 2016, the European Commission has provided a platform for online dispute resolution here: https://webgate.ec.europa.eu/consumers/odr/main/index.cfm?event=main.home.show&lng=DE .
+The email address of the organiser is: [email protected]

 2. If the attendee has not purchased their ticket online, then the organiser advises that the organiser is unwilling to participate in dispute resolution proceedings in accordance with the German Consumer Dispute Resolution Act.

 3. A consumer is any natural person who purchases a ticket for purposes that are predominantly attributable to neither their commercial nor their independent professional activity.